tlindsay42/ArmorPowerShell/.github/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Did the problem start happening recently** (e.g. after updating to a new version of ArmorPowerShell) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of ArmorPowerShell?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of ArmorPowerShell from [the releases page](https://github.com/tlindsay42/ArmorPowerShell/releases).
+You can download older versions of ArmorPowerShell from [the releases page][releases].
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: